gtod/postgres-json/README.md

 #### Postgres

 You will need a working PostgreSQL 9.4 install.
-On Debian this is as simple as `apt-get install postgresql-9.4`.
-Try `pg_lsclusters` to see what port your 9.4 install is on, if it is not 5432 you will need to explicitly supply it as I have in the example below.
+On Debian this may be as simple as `apt-get install postgresql-9.4`.
+If this does not work, see https://wiki.postgresql.org/wiki/Apt for updating your apt sources.

+Once installed, try `pg_lsclusters` to see what port your 9.4 install is on, if it is not 5432 you will need to explicitly supply the port as I have in the example below.  `pg_upgradecluster` may have ben automatically run for you, in which case your new install may already be on port 5432.

 If this is your first time using Postgres you can setup a database user to match your unix login (in my case `gtod`) at the unix shell as